 Initial tests have been performed investigating the performance of EIRENE on KNL vs. standard Intel CPUs as well as the scalability on the JURECA booster.
-Along with this, a master student started working on EIRENE in Januray 2018, focussing on hybrid parallelisation and possibly vectorisation.
-This work will be carried out in collaboration with support from EoCoE WP1.
+Along with this, a master student started working on EIRENE in January 2018, focussing on methods employing large parameter studies using EIRENE.
+His work complements a general restructuring and the continued improvement that is carried out in collaboration with support from EoCoE WP1.